Welcome to my series on how to write a novel

 By Caroline Clemens

 #3 Notebook and Sources

 Thanks for joining my How To Series on writing a novel.
 This is my chance to give back what I’ve learned after nine years of writing books.
 I knew nothing except that I wanted to-so I had drive.
-This week in series #3 I’ll be explaining about blogs, libraries, bookstores, and then you’ll begin your story in the notebook before you.
+This week in series #3 I’ll be explaining about blogs, libraries, bookstores, and how you’ll begin your story in the notebook set before you.
 These tips worked for me, hopefully, you’ll have an advantage through someone else’s experience and struggle.

 Blogs are a great idea!
 I ended up with three free blogs, later on I paid for a dot com.
 This gave me carolineclemens.com which I pay for on a yearly basis.
 It’s not much.
 This became my author blog, anyone can google it, find me, review and engage.
 One of the reasons I encourage a blog is reading your own words on a page like a kindle makes it real.
 You can also read other blogs, writers, poets, artists, singers, shop stores, and view photography.
 Ask them questions.
 This encourages learning through others.
 You are not alone.
 You will also learn how to upload pictures, videos, spacing, and essentially producing your own creativity.
 This can be set to private or for anyone to view.
 It’s up to you.
 Remember the people working for WordPress will help you to navigate their product.